Filmography

 Souls for Sale (Goldwyn Pictures) Distributed by: Goldwyn Pictures Corporation (1923).
 Length: 8 reels, 7,864 feet.
 New York Premiere: March 27, 1923.
 General Release: April 12, 1923.
 Produced, directed and written by: Rupert Hughes.
 Cinematography: John Mescall and Rush Hughes (second cameraman).
 Set Design: Cedric Gibbons.
 Cast: Eleanor Boardman, Richard Dix, Frank Mayo, Barbara La Marr, Lew Cody, Mae Busch, Arthur Hoyt, David Imboden, Roy Atwell, William Orlamond, Forrest Robinson, Edith Yorke, Dale Fuller, Snitz Edwards, Jack Richardson, Aileen Pringle, Eve Southern, May Milloy, Sylvia Ashton, Margaret Bourne, Fred Kelsey, Jed Prouty, Yale Boss, William Haines, George Morgan, Auld Thomas, Leo Willis, Walter Perry, Sam Damen, R. H. Johnson, Rush Hughes, L. J. O’Connor, and Charles Murphy.
 Celebrity Appearances: Hugo Ballin, Mabel Ballin, T. Roy Barnes, Barbara Bedford, Hobart Bosworth, Charles Chaplin, Chester Conklin, William H. Crane, Elliott Dexter, Robert Edeson, Claude Gillingwater, Dagmar Godowsky, Raymond Griffith, Elaine Hammerstein, Jean Haskell, K. C. B., Alice Lake, Bessie Love, June Mathis, Patsy Ruth Miller, Marshall Neilan, Fred Niblo, Anna Q. Nilsson, ZaSu Pitts, John Sainpolis, Milton Sills, Anita Stewart, Erich von Stroheim, Blanche Sweet, Florence Vidor, King Vidor, Johnny Walker, George Walsh, Kathlyn Williams, and Claire Windsor.
 This film may be viewed for free online here.
 The film is distributed on DVD by the Warner Archive.
 A surviving print is also on file at the Museum of Modern Art (New York City) and may be viewed on-site by appointment.

 Synopsis: Remember “Mem” Steddon (Eleanor Boardman), is a newlywed on the run from her no-good husband, Owen Scudder (Lew Cody)—a man who marries, insures, and murders women.
-While traveling with Owen through southern California, Mem senses his true nature and jumps from the train.
+While traveling with Owen through Southern California, Mem senses his true nature and jumps from the train.
 She staggers through the barren desert, is saved by a film company making a sheik picture, and joins the company’s production as an extra.
 She soon goes to Hollywood, determined to become an actress.
 She receives a break from Frank Claymore (Richard Dix), director of the company that rescued her, and wins the adoration of filmgoers.
 Frank and the company’s leading man, Tom Holby (Frank Mayo), both woo her but Mem, bitterly aware that she is already married, evades their affections to avoid scandal.
 Owen recognizes Mem on the big screen and tracks her down in Hollywood.
 In the film’s climactic conclusion, lightning sets the company’s circus tent ablaze and chaos erupts; Owen, attempting to shove Frank into the oscillating blades of a wind machine, kills himself when he jumps in front of it to protect Mem.
 Released from her marriage to Owen, Mem takes up with Frank.
 (Barbara La Marr appears in the role of the company’s vamp, Leva Lemaire.
 Although hailed as the screen’s leading homewrecker, Leva, a kindhearted girl, remains true to the love of her life, a stuntman killed in a plane crash.
 When Leva is struck by the lightning bolt that sets fire to her company’s tent, she dies knowing she’ll reunite with her deceased beau.)

 Mary of the Movies (Columbia Productions with Robertson-Cole Pictures Corporation) Distributed by: Film Booking Offices of America.
 Length: 7 reels, 6,500 feet.
 General Release: May 27, 1923.
 Supervised by: Louis Lewyn and Jack Cohn.
 Director: John McDermott.
 Writers: Louis Lewyn (story conception and scenario) and Joseph W. Farnham (titles).
 Cinematography: George Meehan and Vernon Walker.
 Cast: Marion Mack, Florence Lee, Mary Kane, Harry Cornelli, John Geough, Raymond Cannon, Rosemary Cooper, Creighton Hale, Francis McDonald, Henry Burrows, John McDermott, Jack Perrin, and Ray Harford.
 Celebrity Appearances: David Butler, Marjorie Daw, Elliott Dexter, Louise Fazenda, Alec Francis, Wanda Hawley, Rex Ingram, J. Warren Kerrigan, Barbara La Marr, Edward J. Le Saint, Bessie Love, Douglas MacLean, Tom Moore, Carmel Myers, Eva Novak, ZaSu Pitts, Herbert Rawlinson, Anita Stewart, Estelle Taylor, Rosemary Theby, Maurice Tourneur, Richard Travers, Johnnie Walker, and Bryant Washburn.
 A partial print of this film is on file at the University of California, Los Angeles, Film & Television Archive.
 It is anticipated that the print will one day be available for onsite viewing.